Mineral hydration

 In inorganic chemistry, mineral hydration is a reaction which adds water to the crystal structure of a mineral, usually creating a new mineral, commonly called a hydrate.

 In geological terms, the process of mineral hydration is known as retrograde alteration and is a process occurring in retrograde metamorphism.
 It commonly accompanies metasomatism and is often a feature of wall rock alteration around ore bodies.
-Hydration of minerals occurs generally in concert with hydrothermal circulation which may be driven by tectonic or igneous activity.
+Hydration of minerals occurs generally in concert with hydrothermal circulation, which may be driven by tectonic or igneous activity.

 Processes

 There are two main ways in which minerals hydrate.
-One is conversion of an oxide to a double hydroxide, as with the hydration of calcium oxide—CaO—to calcium hydroxide—Ca(OH)2, the other is with the incorporation of water molecules directly into the crystalline structure of a new mineral.

-The later process is exhibited in the hydration of feldspars to clay minerals, garnet to chlorite, or kyanite to muscovite.
+One is conversion of an oxide to a double hydroxide, as with the hydration of calcium oxide—CaO—to calcium hydroxide—Ca(OH)2.
+The other is with the incorporation of water molecules directly into the crystalline structure of a new mineral, as with the hydration of feldspars to clay minerals, garnet to chlorite, or kyanite to muscovite.

 Mineral hydration is also a process in the regolith that results in conversion of silicate minerals into clay minerals.

 Some mineral structures, for example, montmorillonite, are capable of including a variable amount of water without significant change to the mineral structure.

 Hydration is the mechanism by which hydraulic binders such as Portland cement develop strength.
 A hydraulic binder is a material that can set and harden submerged in water by forming insoluble products in a hydration reaction.
 The term hydraulicity or hydraulic activity is indicative of the chemical affinity of the hydration reaction.